dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

     - main
 ```

-This should trigger the [code-mirror build](https://dev.azure.com/dnceng/internal/_build?definitionId=16&_a=summary) which should trigger the internal pipeline.
+3. Verify that the PR build runs correctly
+4. After merging, verify that the [code-mirror build](https://dev.azure.com/dnceng/internal/_build?definitionId=16&_a=summary) was triggered
+5. After merging, verify that the internal pipeline was triggered in AzDO

 # FAQ